 Metro Station

-Manhattan has 95 metro stops.
-The metro lines run through the city and allow you to easily commute.
+Manhattan has 35 metro stops.
+The metro lines run through the city and could be used to commute depending on where you live.

 Marine Terminals & Ferries